-\$100 million is the estimated need to complete the Rural Power System Upgrades for the remaining 50 communities identified on the RPSU deficiency list.
+\$112 million is the estimated need to complete the RPSUs for the remaining 47 communities identified on the RPSU deficiency list.
 This is a long standing energy program that has expanded since fiscal year 1999 with federal funding from the Denali Commission.
-In fiscal year 2010 AEA anticipates \$7 million in federal funds.
+In fiscal year 2011 AEA anticipates \$7 million in federal funds.
+AEA anticipates using approximately \$2 million in state funds for RPSU projects.

 (3) Alternative Energy and Energy Efficiency (AEEE) Programs: The objective is to lower the cost of power and heat to Alaska communities while maintaining system safety and reliability.
-AEA alternative energy programs have received funding since the 1980s from the U.S. Department of

-Alaska Energy Authority Energy Projects
+AEA alternative energy programs have received funding since the 1980s from the USDOE and have more recently expanded with funding from the Denali Commission and the EPA.
+A state general fund match of 25% to 100% is required for most AEEE programs.
+In fiscal year 2011 AEA anticipates \$5 million in federal funding received from the Denali Commission, EPA, U.S. Department of Agriculture, USDOE directly or passed through Alaska Housing Finance Corporation.
+AEA estimates a funding need of \$3 million for these programs.
+Projects are to be evaluated on their benefit cost ratios.

-FY2010 Request: Reference No:
+FY2011 Request: \$24,500,000 Reference No: 38950